drmiw/xmltoform/README.txt

 Form API.
 The module has only been written for demonstration purposes and hasn't been tested with any other xml file.
-Moreover, the web form it creates does not save form data to the Drupal database or pass on the data to an external - it simply redirects the user on successful form submission.
+Moreover, the web form it creates does not save form data to the Drupal database or pass on the data to an external site - it simply redirects the user on successful form submission.

 Usage
 =====